Just-A-Freshman/ComfyUI-Wiring/README.md

 ## Environment:
 You need a basic Python environment (version 3.4 or higher).
-The project does not depend on any third-party libraries.
+To make a beautiful UI design, the project depend on the vue and flask api.
+However, if you only focus on the core algorithm， see the `core` directory or download the release file: `frontend.zip`.

 ## Using
-The main program is in main.py, and you can use it simply by modifying the file path names inside. you can config in config/options.json, it contains some basic variables to control the generate result.
+After you finish configing the environment, you can use it simply by double click `app.py`, then you will see a cmd window.
+Click the link inside and a easyuse UI will be seen.

-If you like this project, don't be shy to give me a thumbs-up！
+## If you like this project, don't be shy to give me a thumbs-up！